-The IBC houses the world's first scanning focussed vertical nanobeam, developed in collaboration with the Gray Cancer Institute and underpinned by the prestigious grant of £800,000 from the Wolfson Foundation in 2006/07 with matching funds from the University.
+Our centre houses the world's first scanning focused vertical nanobeam, developed in collaboration with the Gray Cancer Institute and underpinned by the prestigious grant of £800,000 from the Wolfson Foundation in 2006/07 with matching funds from the University.

-This radically new technology is used to challenge and characterise living biological materials, with applications to cancer treatment and environmental and occupational exposure to radiation.
+This technology is used to challenge and characterise living biological materials, with applications to cancer treatment and environmental and occupational exposure to radiation.

 Radiation therapy is second only to surgery for effective cancer treatment in the UK and so this research has a large potential impact on patient survival and quality of life.
 The vertical nanobeam is also used to look at the processes which may lead to cancer and help to develop new treatments to cure it.

-The vertical nanobeam at the IBC provides data about the radiation sensitivity of tumours.
+The vertical nanobeam at our centre provides data about the radiation sensitivity of tumours.
 Some tumours are known to be normally radiation resistant, but display hyper-sensitivity to very low doses.
-This means that a very small dose of radiation can have a much larger than expected effect in terms of destroying the tumour.
-To help clinicians test these theories, data from the IBC is used to construct virtual tumours in silico.
+This means that a very small dose of radiation can our centre is used to construct virtual tumours in silico.
 These virtual tumours can then be used to test the efficacy of different treatment strategies.

 The revolutionary design of the vertical beamline was aimed at taking irradiation studies of living cells in culture to the next level and to underpin the development of particle therapy in the UK.
 The new world-class facility at Surrey is capable of irradiating individual cells in culture, or regions within cells, with precisely counted ions (from protons to calcium ions).